Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Analysis.rst

       filename: last.dump

 .. note::
-  This operator is used for spheres and not polyhedra because we need a special reader to read current interactions values containing the friction and moment.
+  This operator is used for spheres and not polyhedra because we need a special reader to read current interaction values containing the friction and moment.
 Show `read_dump_particle_interaction`.